Near-optimal pure state estimation with adaptive Fisher-symmetric measurements

-which together with the normalization condition $\sum_{k=0}^{d-1}a_k^2=1$ allows us to directly determine a first estimate $|\tilde{\Psi}\rangle$ of state $|\Psi\rangle$, except when $|\Psi\rangle$ has no overlap with the fiducial state $|0\rangle$.
-The demonstration can be found in Appendix \ref{apendix3}.
-This last case can be avoided by introducing a single-shot measurement on an arbitrary basis.
-The outcome obtained from this measurement has non-null overlap with the state $|\Psi\rangle$, so it can be used as fiducial state to construct the FSMs $\mathcal{E}_\pm$.
-Notice that this adaptation does not ensure that the unknown state $|\Psi\rangle$ is close to the fiducial state, but permits to always obtain an estimate $|\tilde\Psi\rangle$ of $|\Psi\rangle$.
+which together with the normalization condition $\sum_{k=1}^{d-1}|z_k|^2=1 - a_0^2$ allows us to directly determine a first estimate $|\tilde{\Psi}\rangle$ of the state $|\Psi\rangle$, except when $|\Psi\rangle$ has no overlap with the fiducial state $|0\rangle$.
+The latter case can be avoided by introducing a single-shot measurement on an arbitrary basis.
+The outcome obtained from this measurement has non-null overlap with the state $|\Psi\rangle$, so it can be used as a fiducial state to construct the FSMs $\mathcal{E}_\pm$.
+Notice that this adaptation does not ensure that the unknown state $|\Psi\rangle$ is close to the fiducial state, so with high probability $\mathcal{E}_\pm$ are non-optimal for $\ket*{\Psi}$.
+However, this guarantees that both non-optimal FSMs together are informationally complete to estimate $\ket*{\Psi}$, providing an estimate $|\tilde\Psi\rangle$ with infidelity $\mathcal{O}(d/a_0^4N)$ for almost all states except when $a_0^2\approx1/2$, where the infidelity scales in the worst case as $\mathcal{O}(d^2/a_0^6N)$.
+For a random state such as $a_0^2\sim 1/d$, the infidelity scales as $O(d^3/N)$.
 Another observation is that a new POVM with $4d-2$ outcomes can be generated by combining POVMs $\mathcal{E}_\pm$ by flipping a coin with probabilities $p_\pm$.
-This is a new FSM that estimates states close to the fiducial state and achieves the GMB (see Appendix \ref{apendix4}).
+This is a new FSM that estimates states close to the fiducial state and achieves the GMB.
+The demonstrations are presented in the SM \cite{SM}.